 |Annual Percentage Rate:||2.1|

 In a Nutshell:

 With a large sign-up bonus and other valuable rewards — including a free hotel night each year — the IHG Rewards Club Premier card is packed with value.

 Average Yearly Rewards Value ($1,325 monthly spend)

-Other Notable Features: No foreign transaction fees, automatic Platinum Elite status, free fourth night on every rewards stay, Up to $100 credit for Global Entry/TSA precheck, complimentary room upgrades, guaranteed room availability, extended checkout, priority check-in, complimentary internet, $30 spa credit, 50% bonus on base points, elite rollover nights, IHG Rewards Club concierge, trip cancellation/interruption insurance, travel accident insurance, travel and emergency assistance, lost baggage insurance, baggage delay insurance
+Other Notable Features: No foreign transaction fees, automatic Platinum Elite status, free fourth night on every rewards stay, Up to $100 credit for Global Entry/TSA precheck, complimentary room upgrades, guaranteed room availability, extended checkout, priority check-in, complimentary internet, $30 spa credit, 50% bonus on base points, elite rollover nights, IHG Rewards Club concierge, trip cancellation/interruption insurance, travel accident insurance, travel and emergency assistance, lost baggage insurance, baggage delay insurance, cell phone insurance